The Economic Club of Washington, D.C.: Education programs

 The Economic Club of Washington, D.C. manages education programs that provide scholarships, internships, mentoring, alumni engagement, academic enrichment opportunities, and graduate-level fellowships to students who reside in DC and graduate from one of the participating Public or Public Charter schools.

 The cornerstone of the education initiatives is the David M. Rubenstein/Economic Club of Washington, D.C.
 Scholarship, which is awarded to college-bound graduates of DC public and public charter high schools.
 Over 50 scholars each receive $20,000 to cover costs over four years of college, totaling around $1 million in scholarships per year.
-Now in its fifteenth year, this program, endowed by Rubenstein, has awarded nearly $11 million to 711 scholars.
+As of 2026, this program, endowed by Rubenstein, has awarded nearly $13 million to 811 scholars.

 The Economic Club also awards a one-time $10,000 Vernon E. Jordan, Jr. Fellowship Award to recipients of the David M. Rubenstein Scholarship to pursue a higher education across all academic disciplines.
 The Fellowship is based on demonstrated leadership, engagement in Economic Club activities, academic merit, history of community service and potential for the student’s graduate education to contribute to the community and to the overall goals of the Scholars to Leaders program.